 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's check our score a couple of different ways.
 First, accuracy.
-What is our, out of all the predictions we made, how many were correct?
-We can get that by doing knnmodel.score.
+What is our accuracy—out of all the predictions we made, how many were correct?
+We can get that by doing knn_model.score.
 And it looks like, ah, we need to score some data.

-Required missing two positional arguments, x and y, indeed.
+We're missing two required positional arguments: X and y, indeed.
 In order to score it, we need to give it the testing data.
-Here's the x-status data.
+Here's the X_test data.

 So that means we only missed 3% of it, which probably means only one wrong out of 30.
-One wrong would be 97%.
+Getting one wrong would result in 97%.
 We got one wrong out of 30.

-Sit here and eyeball and try to figure out which one it is.
+We could sit here and eyeball it to try and figure out which one it is.
 Tempted to do that, but we definitely got one of them wrong, and we can see, however, better if we get a classification report.
-It'll tell us what we missed.
+It will tell us what we missed.

 If you remember, we talked about precision and recall.
 Precision is out of that category.
-When we guessed that category, how often was it right?
-And recall is out of how many times we guessed that category, was it?
-Oh, how often our guesses for that category were correct out of how many times it actually was that category?
+When we guessed that category, how often were we right?
+And recall is how often our guesses for that category were correct, out of the total number of times it actually was that category.
 How often did we identify that category correctly?
-We can get all of that, and the F1 score, which is the mean average of precision and recall, we can get that using the classification report.
+We can get all of that, and the F1 score, which is the harmonic mean of precision and recall, we can get that using the classification report.

 Here's the actual answers.
 Here's our model's predictions.
 And also, just to make this easier for us to read, we'll give it the iris data's target names, and then we'll print that report.

 And here it is.
-We can see that we had perfect precision and recall on setosas, but we got a little bit wrong in the versus color in Virginia.
+We can see that we had perfect precision and recall on setosas, but we got a little bit wrong in the versicolor and virginica.
 We'll dive into that more in the next video.